calblueprint/bpsf/README.md

 What is Berkeley Public Schools Fund?
 ----
 **[Berkeley Public Schools Fund](berkeleypublicschoolsfund.org)** is a nonprofit organization whose mission is to inspire and empower an extraordinary public education for every child.
-The Berkeley Public Schools Fund invests directly in teachers’ ideas and creativity with classroom and districtwide program grants and volunteer support in the classroom.
+The Berkeley Public Schools Fund invests directly in teachers’ creativity with program grants and volunteer support in the classroom.
-Every year the Schools Fund awards approximately 300 classroom and districtwide grants, serving 9,000 students, 19 schools, and 550 teachers and totaling $500,000.
+Every year the Schools Fund awards approximately 300 grants totaling $500,000, serving 9,000 students, 19 schools,and 550 teachers.
 This, coupled with their volunteer program, means they contribute $1.5 million in grants and in-kind donations every year.

 What We Are Doing
 ----